 The standards for protecting patient health information are described in the federal law known as the Health Insurance Portability and Accountability Act (HIPAA).
 HIPAA limits access to medical records to authorized individuals and for specific purposes.
 It is not possible to summarize HIPAA here; however, you will have received HIPAA training prior to being granted access to patient information.
-Additional information and training on HIPAA, including UAMS HIPAA policies, are available on the HIPAA Office webpage at http://hipaa.uams.edu/.

 Please keep in mind that there are sanctions for inappropriate access to patient records.
 These include criminal penalties of up to one (1) year imprisonment and a \$50,000 fine; as well as, disciplinary action up to and including dismissal from your program.
 If you have any questions pertaining to HIPAA, direct them to UAMS HIPAA office at 501-603-1379.